JamesVictor-O/ads-Bazaar/README.md

-# AdsBazaar: Decentralized Influencer Marketing Platform
+# AdsBazaar: Global Multi-Currency Influencer Marketing Platform

-> **Revolutionizing the $21B influencer marketing industry with blockchain technology, zero-knowledge verification, and automated smart contracts**
+> **The first influencer platform where Nigerian businesses pay in Naira, Kenyan influencers earn in Shillings, and Europeans transact in Euros - all powered by Mento stablecoins and Celo's ecosystem**

 ![AdsBazaar Demo](https://ads-bazaar.vercel.app/adsBazaar-GettingStarted.png)